Worried about Coronavirus?

 How long does the train take?

 The train takes under one hour to Conegliano (around 50 minutes).
 It may take a bit more or less depending where you’re meeting your driver.
 However, don’t forget to factor in getting to train station from your accommodation.
 Venice is a water city so getting around can be slow if you need to take a vaporetto (water bus).
-Rome2Rio is great for figuring out the best route and transport options.
+Rome2Rio is another great website for figuring out the best route.
+Otherwise, Google Maps and Maps.Me are good for downloading offline travel maps.

 Tip: if you want to have a short walk to the station, book a room in the Cannaregio area.
 It’s also one of the most authentic areas of Venice.
 Check out my guide on where to stay in Venice if you’re not sure.